 4. Via File Explorer Address Bar

-- While in the File Explorer, right-click the folder address bar.
+- While in File Explorer, right-click the folder address bar.

-- Click in either Copy address or Copy address as text option to copy the folder path.
+- Click on either Copy address or Copy address as text option to copy the folder path.

 - The folder path address will be copied to the clipboard.
 You can easily paste it using Ctrl+V.